 In the summer of 2001 I boarded a near-empty Qatar Airways flight to Doha.
 Reuniting with my family who’d recently moved there for my father’s new job, it was my first time living abroad.

-Although only twenty three at the time, I was left feeling a bit like Bill Murray in Lost in Translation.
+Although only twenty three years old at the time, I was nevertheless left feeling a bit like Bill Murray in Lost in Translation.
 Except there was no Scarlett Johansson to look at.
 Perhaps unsurprisingly it was there and then that I privately declared myself finished with the Doha bar scene.

 Embracing the city’s sedate charms, I settled into a routine more appropriate for families and seniors.
-Early morning reading in Al Bidda Park, tennis with a friend at one of the city’s sports clubs.
-A coffee in the mall, evening strolls through the Iranian souk and the Corniche.
+Morning reading in Al Bidda Park, tennis with a friend at one of the city’s sports clubs.
+A coffee in the mall, evening strolls through The Iranian Souk or the corniche.
 Traditional Qatari music at a fancy garden restaurant.
 It didn’t exactly set the pulse racing but how could I complain?
-I was making money and life was pleasant, comfortable, safe.
+I was making money and life was pleasant… comfortable… safe.

 The city also had a couple of huge cinema complexes.
 Before long I found myself catching a film two to three times a week, with Saturday evening nailed down as my fixed movie night.
 It felt great to have my finger on the pulse of the latest releases, plus the Doha cinema experience proved quite unique.
 Always interesting, often amusing, sometimes baffling, never boring.